Harch Cement /0.2

 Timeline

-Comprehensive community engagement program launched across 12 villages in the project area.
-Skills training programs for local workforce initiated.
+Comprehensive community engagement program launched across 12 villages.

 Full commercial production at 500kT/yr capacity.
 First deliveries to Gambian and Senegalese markets.